Relias

 An 80/20 Problem with a 100% Solution

-Blue Star Recyclers is a 501(c)(3) nonprofit organization established in Colorado with a mission of ethically recycling electronics to create local jobs for adults with ASD and other disabilities.
+Blue Star Recyclers is a 501(c)(3) nonprofit organization established in Colorado with a mission of ethically recycling electronics to create local employment opportunities for adults with ASD and other disabilities.
 This mission helps solve two totally unrelated problems.
 The first is wasted talent.
 It is inconceivable that over 80% of adults with ASD and other disabilities are unemployed when a portion of this workforce is custom made for repetitive, systematic, procedural, and tactile tasks.
 The second is wasted resources.
 Less than 20% of electronics are ethically recycled in the U.S., yet every element can be recycled, reused and/or repurposed (United States Environmental Protection Agency, 2014).

-The fulfillment of Blue Star’s mission to date has produced significant triple-bottom line results, including 25 permanent part time and full time jobs for people with ASD and other disabilities, 10 million pounds of electronics ethically recycled, and $5 million in combined earned income and taxpayer savings.
+The fulfillment of Blue Star’s mission to date has produced significant triple-bottom line results, including 25 permanent part time and full time employment opportunities for people with ASD and other disabilities, 10 million pounds of electronics ethically recycled, and $5 million in combined earned income and taxpayer savings.
 While these are impressive outcomes for a small nonprofit, it is the workers who have posted the greatest accomplishments at Blue Star: Zero turnover, zero absenteeism, and zero lost-time accidents.
 These results demonstrate that the unemployment rate of people with ASD and related disabilities is tied to the lack of opportunity, not the lack of ability.

 The idea behind Blue Star surfaced in 2008 when founder and CEO Bill Morris discovered a small group of adults with ASD dismantling electronics as unpaid volunteers in a day habilitation program.
 Bill was impressed by the level of innate skill and proficiency these unpaid workers demonstrated, and became convinced their aptitudes were worthy of paid employment.
 He helped create an employment enclave through a partnership with an electronics recycler in Denver who offered to pay five cents per pound to disassemble computers into their constituent base materials.
 The first four employees started work in October 2008, and almost immediately another discovery was made: In their new workplace setting (away from the day habilitation program) two employees with seizure disorder stopped having seizures, and one nonverbal employee became verbal.
 It was evident their entire overall state of well-being improved by having a purpose to their day and meaningful work where they could apply their talents.
 Capitalizing on these propensities obviated the need for job coaches.
 Blue Star is not a supported employment setting.
 The employees, who represent the full range of the autism spectrum, all work independently in a variety of positions alongside their colleagues without disabilities making this a truly integrated work setting.